 This romantic musical comedy is suitable for most audiences.
 The plot involves illegal gambling and includes alcohol and cigarette use, a gun and some mild violence, and scantily clad showgirls.

 Ordinary Days is suitable for most theatregoers over the age of 13.
-The show contains moderate profanity.
+The show contains strong profanity.

 A 1940s Radio Christmas Carol